JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 The SwiftPM import mechanism also allows importing Swift packages from the local file system.

-For example, you have a Swift package with the following manifest, located in the `/path/to/ExamplePackage` directory:
+Let's consider a Swift package with the following manifest, located in the `/path/to/ExamplePackage` directory:

 ```swift
 // /path/to/ExamplePackage/Package.swift